Greenwashing risk,

 The governance gap

 Environmental claims are created across marketing, product, communications, and sustainability, often without a single register or structured governance before publication.
+Most greenwashing exposure sits in that gap between a claim being written and a claim being published, because the enterprise cannot later show which claim was made in which market, what evidence supported it, or who approved it.

 The EU Empowering Consumers Directive (EU 2024/825) adds new restrictions from 27 September 2026, including on generic environmental claims and product climate-neutrality claims based on offsetting.
 Penalties depend on the national and EU consumer-law enforcement route.